drunkedMonkey/tv_guide_react/README.md

-# tv_guide_react
+# tv Guide React
-This is a tv guide using react and TVmaze APi
+This is a tv guide using react and TVmaze API